DuhaimeLab/VirusHostInteractionPredictor/design_documents/WBS_document.md

 - [x] Task 2.2 - Implement OOP for predictions
 - [x] Task 2.2 - Write scripts to parse output of CRISPRCasFinder
 - [x] Task 2.3 - Write script to barn blastn output
-- [ ] Task 2.4 - Write main python script to be ran by user (this script will calculate all features needed by the model and output virus-host predictions)
+- [x] Task 2.4 - Write main python script to be ran by user (this script will calculate all features needed by the model and output virus-host predictions)
-- [ ] Task 2.5 - Improve code performance (use more cores)
+- [x] Task 2.5 - Improve code performance (use more cores)
+- [x] Task 2.6 - Re-implement machine learning model training and testing

 **Activity 3 - Implement novel gene features**
 - [ ] Task 3.1 - Determine pipeline for de novo genome annotation so it is consistent across the board